88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fn_168"></a>[250:XLIV](#fr_168)

 1. On paragraph 1 the Khang-hsî editors say: -- '"The weak line meets with (or comes unexpectedly on) the strong ones;" -- the weak line, that is, plays the principal part.
 The case is like that of the minister who assumes the power of deciding for himself on all measures, or of a hen's announcing the morning; -- is not the name of (shameless) boldness rightly applied to it?
-Hence nothing more is said about the symbol of the bold female; but attention is called to the second part of the **Thwan**.'
+Hence nothing more is said about the symbol of the bold female; but attention is called to the second part of the Thwan.'

 2. Paragraph 2 needs no remark.
 Paragraphs 3, 4, and 5 all speak of the importance of powers and parties meeting together, -- in the world of nature, and in the sphere of human affairs.
 But I do not see how this sentiment is a natural sequel to that in i and 2, nor that it has any connexion with the teaching of the Thwan and Symbolism.